ameeratgithub/rslox/docs/variables.md

 ```

 ### Updating variables
-Variables in **rslox** are mutable by default.
+Variables in **Rslox** are mutable by default.
 It means that you can declare a variable, and update its value later without any problem.
 Consider following code
 ```javascript
 // Declare and initialize a global variable var name = "Ameer";